-OBJECTIVE ACTIONS Improving Education, Training and Innovation Strengthen coordination between departments, as well as the private and non-profit sectors.
-Focus should be on routine day-to-day coordination between units of departments that do similar work.
-The interests of all stakeholders should be aligned in support the common goal of achieving good educational outcomes that are responsive to community needs and economic development.
-Healthcare for all Promote health diets and physical activity.
-Prevent and control epidemic burdens through deterring treating HIV/Aids, new epidemics and alcohol abuse; improve the allocation of resources and the availability of health personnel in the public sector; and improve the quality of care, operational efficiency, health worker morale and leadership and innovation.
-Social Protection Together with social partners, determine a social floor that can progressively be realised through rising employment, higher earnings and social grants and other aspects of the social wage.
-Pilot mechanisms and incentives to assist the unemployed to access the labour market.
-Expand existing public employment initiatives to create opportunities for the unemployed.
-Building Safer Communities Safety audits in all communities focussing on crime and safety conditions of the most vulnerable in the community.
+OBJECTIVE ACTIONS Improving Strengthen coordination between departments, as well as the private and non-profit Education, sectors.
+Focus should be on routine day-to-day coordination between units of departments Training and that do similar work.
+Innovation The interests of all stakeholders should be aligned in support the common goal of achieving good educational outcomes that are responsive to community needs and economic development.
+Healthcare for Promote health diets and physical activity. all • Prevent and control epidemic burdens through deterring treating HIV/Aids, new epidemics and alcohol abuse; improve the allocation of resources and the availability of health personnel in the public sector; and improve the quality of care, operational efficiency, health worker morale and leadership and innovation.
+Social Together with social partners, determine a social floor that can progressively be realised Protection through rising employment, higher earnings and social grants and other aspects of the social wage.
+Pilot mechanisms and incentives to assist the unemployed to access the labour market. • Expand existing public employment initiatives to create opportunities for the unemployed.
+Building Safer Safety audits in all communities focussing on crime and safety conditions of the most Communities vulnerable in the community.
 Increase community participation in crime prevention and safety initiatives.
 Mobilise youth for inner city safety to secure safe places and spaces for young people.
-Building a Capable and Developmental State Use differentiation to ensure a better fit between the capacity and responsibilities of provinces and municipalities.
-Take a more proactive approach to resolving coordination problems and a more long-term approach to building capacity.
-Develop regional utilities to deliver some local government services on an agency basis, where municipalities or districts lack capacity.
+Building a Use differentiation to ensure a better fit between the capacity and responsibilities of Capable and provinces and municipalities.
+Take a more proactive approach to resolving coordination Developmental problems and a more long-term approach to building capacity.
+State Develop regional utilities to deliver some local government services on an agency basis, where municipalities or districts lack capacity.
 Adopt a less hierarchical approach to coordination so that routine issues can be dealt with on a day- to- day basis between mid-level officials.
-Use the cluster system to focus on strategic cross- cutting issues and the Presidency to bring different parties together when coordination breaks down.
-Fighting Corruption The capacity of corruption-fighting agencies should be enhanced and public education should be part of the mandate of the anti-corruption agency.
+Use the cluster system to focus on strategic cross-cutting issues and the Presidency to bring different parties together when coordination breaks down.
+Fighting The capacity of corruption-fighting agencies should be enhanced and public education Corruption should be part of the mandate of the anti-corruption agency.
 An accountability framework should be developed linking the liability of individual public servants to their responsibilities in proportion to their seniority.
 Restraint-of-trade agreements for senior civil servants and politicians at all levels of government.
 All corrupt officials should be made individually liable for all losses incurred as a result of their corrupt actions.
-Nation Building and Social Cohesion Sustained campaigns against racism, sexism, homophobia and xenophobia.
-Improving public services and spaces as well as building integrated housing and sports facilities in communities to ensure sharing of common spaces across race and class.
-Incentivising the production and distribution of all art forms that facilitate healing, nation building and dialogue.
+Nation Building their corrupt actions.Sustained campaigns against racism, sexism, homophobia and xenophobia. and Social Improving public services and spaces as well as building integrated housing and sports Cohesion facilities in communities to ensure sharing of common spaces across race and class.
+COLICGION Incentivising the production and distribution of all art forms that facilitate healing, nation building and dialogue.
 Promote citizen participation in forums such as Integrated Development Plans, Ward Committees, School Governing Boards and Community Policing Forums.
-Work towards a social compact for growth, employment and equity.
+Work towards a social compact for growth, employment and equity. and a document of growing drift of the order of